What is the comforter?

-Just before Jesus’ death, He promised His apostles God would send a comforter to them after His death.
-What is the comforter?
-The comforter Jesus promised is the Holy Ghost or Holy Spirit.
-This precious gift brings comfort in a variety of ways to those who live worthy of its presence.
+Just before Jesus’ death, He promised His apostles God would send a Comforter to them after His death.
+Who is this Comforter?
+Jesus was referring to the Holy Spirit.
+This precious gift brings comfort in a variety of ways to those who live worthily.

-Jesus Christ understood His apostles would miss Him and even be frightened after He died, leaving them with the responsibility of running the young church.
-One role of the comforter is to comfort in the traditional sense.
-It could help the apostles cope with their grief in the days to come.
-In our own lives, we can also call on the comforter when we’re sad or worried.
-Whether it’s a small fear of the dark, or an overpowering grief, the Holy Ghost can come into our hearts and ease the pain.
+The first role of the Comforter is to soothe us, by helping us feel the love that God has for us.
+Jesus knew that His apostles would miss Him and even be frightened after He died, leaving them with the responsibility to continue to teach the world of Jesus’ message.
+The Holy Spirit could help the apostles cope with their grief in the days to come.
+In our own lives, we can also call on the Comforter when we’re sad or worried.
+The Holy Spirit can come into our hearts and ease our pain, small or great.
 This doesn’t mean we’ll never be sad or hurt.
 It does mean we’ll be able to feel that God loves us and has sent someone to help us get through the trial.

-A related function of the Holy Ghost’s ability to provide comfort is through guidance.
-We often have to make personal decisions about our lives, and sometimes, even after we’ve studied it out and made a decision, we wonder if we’ve done the right thing.
-The Holy Ghost knows the answer, because God knows everything and the Holy Ghost is His messenger.
+Finally, The Holy Spirit also provides comfort through guidance.
+We often have to make difficult decisions that can cause us stress and anxiety.
+The Holy Spirit knows everything because God knows everything, and the Holy Spirit is His messenger.
 We’re taught that if we study an issue and make a choice, we can pray to know whether or not we’ve chosen correctly.
-If we experience a feeling of peace, comfort, or well-being, perhaps even what some have described as a burning sensation in the chest, we know we’ve made the right choice.
-You cannot do wrong and feel right, Mormons are taught, so peacefulness is a message from God.
-If our feelings are negative or confused, we know we should go back and re-evaluate the problem.
 Once we have our answer, we can carry out the decision and not worry about it again, knowing we’ve done what God taught us to do and it’s in His hands now.